 Children can reduce the amount of taxes you pay every year.
-There are many tax benefits for parents.
+There are many tax credits and deductions for parents.
 When filing your federal tax returns, look out for these benefits:

 Child Tax Credit: For each qualifying child under age 17, you can claim the Child Tax Credit of up to $2,000 per child.
 Chi If you happen to get less than the full credit, you might be entitled to Additional Child Tax Credit.
 See the Child Tax Credit Schedule 8812 and Publication 972 for more details.